pavedroad-io/blueprints/microservices/ga/workerPool/README.md

 ## Rest API

 Rest APIs follow the Kubernetes convention.
-You define the API version and namespace in your definitions file.
+You define the API version and namespace in your definitions file, for the following output format: e.g. /api/1.0.0/pavedroad.io\/eventCollector\/\[resource name]

 ```bash
 /api/version/namespace/name/resource